just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

  - *`"main"`* contains a JSON string that determines which of the provided repositories is considered the main repository.
-This entry is optional, and if ommitted, it will be ommitted in the generated **`just-repository-config`**.
+This entry is optional, and if omitted, it will be omitted in the generated **`just-repository-config`**.

  - *`"repositories"`* contains a JSON object, where each key is the